allenai/open-instruct/docs/algorithms/rejection_sampling.md

 # Rejection sampling

 This is a technique used in the Llama 3 paper.
 The basic idea is to sample `n` (typically between 10 and 30) outputs from the latest chat model policy (usually the best performing checkpoint of some kind) and use a reward model to select the best candidate.
-In the following script, we can vary the `--n` to generate different number of completions per prompt.
+In the following script, we can vary the `--num_completions` to generate different number of completions per prompt.